jdickan/evo-codePlayground/README.md

 >This is the file that lists all the delendencies.
 This file is also what gets updated when dependencies change

 ####Server directory
 >This directory is where the views are kept.
-This directory holds the files that are seen by peopl visiting the application.
+This directory holds the files that are seen by people visiting the application.

 ####Public directory
 >This directory holds the asset files used by the application.
 Specifically the css (or scss), javascript and image files that would be used.